International Centre for the Study of the Preservation and Restoration of Cultural Property

 The International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) is an intergovernmental organization dedicated to the preservation of cultural heritage worldwide through training, information, research, cooperation and advocacy programmes.
 It aims to enhance the field of conservation-restoration and raise awareness to the importance and fragility of cultural heritage.

-The creation of the Centre took place as a result of a proposal at the UNESCO General Conference held in New Delhi, in 1956.
+The creation of the Centre took place as a result of a proposal at the UNESCO General Conference held in New Delhi, India, in 1956.
 Three years later, the Centre was established in Rome, Italy, where its headquarters remain to this day.

-ICCROM Member States currently number 137.
+ICCROM Member States currently number 138.

 Mission

 ICCROM's mission is defined by a set of statutes that were drafted shortly before its establishment (and revised on 25 November 2009).

 Activities

 ICCROM's mission is fulfilled through five areas of activity: training, information, research, cooperation and advocacy.

 Training

 ICCROM contributes to capacity building through the development of educational materials, training activities worldwide, internships and fellows.
 Since 1965, ICCROM has offered courses to mid-career professionals on a wide range of topics that include archaeological site conservation, architectural records and inventories, built heritage conservation, conservation decision making, cultural heritage management, preventive conservation in museums and risk management to endangered collections.
 Other courses are focused on specific materials such as stone, wood, or sound and image collections, and others still focus on the conservation of heritage in specific regional areas, such as the Arab region or Southeast Asia.